Our Favorite Holiday Spices from The Spice House

-Want to bump up your holiday baking?
-We talked to the experts at The Spice House about what spices and herbs are best to use this time of year.
+We talked to the experts at The Spice House about which holiday spices and herbs are best to use this time of year.

 What would the holidays be without ginger?
 It’s the star of the show in the quintessential holiday bake: gingerbread.
 However, if you want to add an extra pop of ginger to your bakes, go beyond the ground ginger option and try crystallized ginger.
 This sugared variety adds texture, flavor and sweetness to our Test Kitchen’s favorite yule log cake.

-If most cinnamon is a bit too spicy for you or you just don’t want it to overpower other flavors in your go-to recipes like these tempting cinnamon rolls, Alex recommends Korintje cinnamon.
-“For the more reserved among us we always recommend Korintje cinnamon which has a similar sweet meets heat profile, just dialed down,” he says.
+If cinnamon tends to taste a bit too spicy, or you just don’t want it to overpower other flavors in recipes like cinnamon rolls, Alex recommends Korintje cinnamon.
+“For the more reserved among us, we always recommend Korintje cinnamon, which has a similar sweet-meets-heat profile—just dialed down,” he says.

 Urfa Biber Chiles

-Alex says that Urfa Biber chiles, a cousin of Aleppo pepper, are his secret holiday ingredient.
-“If you have any deep, dark secret recipes that are loaded with chocolate, sprinkle in some Urfa Biber chiles and don’t say a word,” he says.
-“Mixed into a double chocolate brownie, these slightly oily, slightly salty, slightly fruity chiles deliver just enough heat to remind you that you belong at the grown-up’s table this year.”
-We recommend using a dash of these chiles in our favorite dark chocolate recipes.
+Alex says that Urfa biber chiles, a cousin of Aleppo pepper, are his secret holiday ingredient.
+“If you have any deep, dark secret recipes that are loaded with chocolate, sprinkle in some Urfa biber chiles and don’t say a word,” he says.
+“Mixed into a double chocolate brownie, these slightly oily, slightly salty, slightly fruity chiles deliver just enough heat to remind you that you belong at the grownup’s table this year.”
+We recommend using a dash in these dark chocolate recipes.

-Some folks might think that pumpkin spice is overdone, but Alex says don’t sleep on this popular blend of cinnamon, nutmeg, ginger and clove.
-He says the trick is to use it in non-traditional applications.
+Some folks might think that pumpkin spice is overdone, but Alex says rather than avoiding this popular blend of cinnamon, nutmeg, ginger and clove, you can use it in non-traditional applications instead.
 Try it mixed into your favorite caramel corn recipe.

-When it comes to baking spice blends, we’re all familiar with pumpkin pie spice with its cinnamon, clove and ginger.
-This holiday season, put down the pumpkin spice and pick up an unexpected but very fitting blend: Garam Masala.
-This blend has all the warming spices you love this time of year: cardamom, ginger, cinnamon and nutmeg.
+When it comes to holiday spice blends, put down the pumpkin spice and pick up an unexpected but very fitting blend: garam masala.
+This Indian mix has all the warming spices you love this time of year: cardamom, ginger, cinnamon and nutmeg.
 “It makes perfect sense to try it in your cookies, brownies or pancakes,” says Alex.
 Here’s how to make garam masala at home.